 The only other thing I’d mention is the flooring of the inner is quite thin.
 If you’re going to be wild camping on all sorts of dodgy surfaces, getting the protective footprint would be a good option too.

 Backpacking and hiking

-For lightweight backpacking a fast multi-day hiking trips this is another awesome choice.
+For lightweight backpacking and fast multi-day hiking trips, this is another good choice.

-All it’s perks mean it’s neat ultralight backpacking tent option for people where weight is their priority.
+All its perks mean it’s a neat ultralight backpacking tent option for people prioritising weight.

 This could definitely be a good option for running adventures If you want more protection than a tarp and don’t fancy bivvying.
 You could also go for just taking the outer to cut down weight also.

 All the features of the tent lend themselves pretty well to canoe/kayak/SUP trips.
 It’s pretty nifty in warm weather and, again, if you want to go lighter and more ventilated, you can ditch the inner.

 6. Value 3/5